Red Sox and closer Aroldis Chapman agree to $13.3 million contract for 2026 with a 2027 option

 Chapman will be guaranteed $26 million over two years if he pitches at least 40 innings next season.
 The team announced the deal Sunday following a 5-2 victory over the Pittsburgh Pirates at Fenway Park.

 Chapman, who earned his eighth All-Star selection this season, gets a $13 million salary next year.
 If the left-hander reaches 40 innings in 2026, he gets a $13 million salary again in 2027.
-If not, he'll receive a $300,000 buyout.
+If not, he would receive a $300,000 buyout unless both sides accept a mutual option, which would be unlikely.

 The 37-year-old Chapman is having perhaps his best year, with a career-low 1.02 ERA during his 16th major league season and first in Boston.
 He converted his 27th save on Sunday.